ndim/weight-calendar-grid/README.md

 Initial setup:

-  1. Print a page.
+  1. Print a page with your grid.

-  2. Hang printed page on wall or put it in similarly available space.
+  2. Hang printed page on wall or put it in similarly easily available space close to the scale.

   3. Keep a dedicated pen at that very location.

 Daily:

   1. Step on scale and read the weight.

   2. Mark that day's weight on the page.

 Every few weeks or months:

   1. Print a new page and replace the old page with it.

   2. Optionally, type the marked values into some computer file.

 NOTE: The documentation is a bit out of date.